Cahu/krpc-hs/README.md

 ## How to use

-The simplest way to use this library is with [Stack](http://docs.haskellstack.org) by adding the dependance to your project's stack.yaml file (replace vX.Y.Z by the release tag you want to use or a commit hash):
+The simplest way to use this library is with [Stack](http://docs.haskellstack.org) by adding the dependence to your project's stack.yaml file (replace vX.Y.Z by the release tag you want to use or a commit hash):